alitelabs/tyx/README.md

 ### 2.4.
 Remote service

-Building upon the previous example this one demonstrates a remote call via `LambdaProxy`.
-The call is considered remote because involved services are deployed as separate serverless project - the previous example.
+Building upon the previous example this one demonstrates a remote request via `LambdaProxy`.
+The request is considered remote because involved services are deployed as separate serverless project - the previous example.

 When remote function-to-function calls are used `REMOTE_SECRET_(APPID)` and `REMOTE_STAGE_(APPID)` configuration variables must be set.
 The first is a secret key that both the invoking and invoked function must share so `LambdaContainer` can authorize the calls; the second is `(service)-(stage)` prefix that Serverless Framework prepends to function names by default.